maximilian-ho/how-we-teach-ourselves/reading_books_to_learn_how_to_empower_others.md

 # Reading books to learn how to empower others

 We continuously read books on management and social issues to learn how to empower others.
-Many people put down others because they are unaware that there is a better way to live.
-These books show us the way.
+These books open our minds to better ways of working together.

 **Reading on our phones**
 We read these books on our phones using Moon+ reader.
 Whenever we feel like reading, we open Moon+ reader and read for a few minutes.
 Instead of reading in a linear order, we jump between different sections, and also jump between books.
 We find this to be more fun.